Close attention to telling — getting the “telling” part of your story right — is a necessary part of almost all good fiction.

 On one level, this is definitely true.
 It surely seems better writing to say, “Her hands were trembling and she couldn’t make them stop,” than “She was afraid.”

-It might give us pause, however, when we learn that Chekhov seems not to have actually said those words: they seem to be someone else’s summary of part of a letter he once wrote to his brother.
-What he actually said was much more limited in application:
+It might give us pause, however, when we learn that Chekhov seems not to have actually said those words: it’s a made up quotation!
+The famous, often-repeated line seems to be someone else’s summary of part of a letter Chekhov once wrote to his brother.
+Now, what he wrote to his brother was great writing advice.
+But it was not — not at all — “show don’t tell.”

 In descriptions of Nature one must seize on small details, grouping them so that when the reader closes his eyes he gets a picture.
 For instance, you’ll have a moonlit night if you write that on the mill dam a piece of glass from a broken bottle glittered like a bright little star, and that the black shadow of a dog or a wolf rolled past like a ball.

-The “small details” idea is good advice.
+The “small details” idea is good!
 It would be a mistake, however, to interpret Chekhov’s message as: “Never tell.”

 This should not be a surprise: it’s simply good writing.